corda/corda/docs/source/event-scheduling.rst

                                            protocolLogicRefFactory: ProtocolLogicRefFactory): ScheduledActivity? {
             val nextFixingOf = nextFixingOf() ?: return null

-            // This is perhaps not how we should determine the time point in the business day, but instead expect the
-            // schedule to detail some of these aspects. val (instant, duration) = suggestInterestRateAnnouncementTimeWindow(index = nextFixingOf.name,
+            val (instant, duration) = suggestInterestRateAnnouncementTimeWindow(index = nextFixingOf.name,
                                                                                 source = floatingLeg.indexSource,
                                                                                 date = nextFixingOf.forDay)